Aditya9056/smush-repo/README.md

 ## Directory Naming ##
 **The pro version uses the wp-smush-pro directory name, it's important that is what is in the zip file!**

-For .org release, sync the code to your .org svn repo in local, and follow the release process for .org version.
+For .org release, first update the local svn repo from .org, as their might be changes in readme.txt file, Copy that to your git repo.
+Sync the code to your .org svn repo in local, and follow the release process for .org version.
 The .org version uses the wp-smushit directory slug that we can't change.

 Don't forget to create a tag for the release and push it on bitbucket.